All-terrain tires are all-purpose tires, that are designed for all kinds of surfaces from your on-road driving to off-road driving.

 - UTQG Rating, 560B

-Dick Cepek Fun Country all-terrain tire as a wide alternating tread grooves which work with its tread design for a firm contact patch that respond to changing terrain.
+Dick Cepek Fun Country all-terrain tire has wide alternating tread grooves which work with its tread design for a firm contact patch that responds to changing terrain.

-Built with a unique interlocking tread lugs which features narrow sipes for exceptional surface grip.
-It gives less road noise and a comfortable ride on the street.
+Built with unique interlocking tread lugs which feature narrow sipes for exceptional surface grip, it gives less road noise and a comfortable ride on the street.

 - Aggressive appearance

-- Ultra-thin sipes that gives the tire a good grip
+- Ultra-thin sipes that give the tire a good grip

 - Reinforced three-ply sidewall